laurenhamann/book-blog/content/blog/reviews/Vox/index.md

 But this is not the end.

-For herself, her daughter, and every woman silenced, Jean will reclaim her voice.
+For herself, her daughter, and every woman silenced, Jean, will reclaim her voice.